peppocola/IMPure/README.md

 The available commands are:
 <ul>
-<li>Variable declaration, to declare a variable and assign to it an integer value,</li>
+<li>Variable declaration, to declare a variable and assign to it a value,</li>
 <li>Assignment, to assign to a previously declared variable a new value,</li>
 <li>If-then-else, which executes the first list of commands if the boolean condition is true, otherwhise it executes the second list of commands, </li>
 <li>While, which executes the list of commands while the boolean condition is true,</li>